-Another way of getting Sky TV into your home is by subscribing to Sky Glass.
+Another way of getting Sky TV in your home is by buying Sky Glass.

 With Sky Glass, you don't just get a set-top box - you get the whole TV.
 And best of all, there's no need for a satellite.
 It all works via your broadband connection instead.

-You can pick between a 43", 55", or 65" telly, embedded with Sky's TV tech to deliver Sky channels and services directly to the set.
+You can pick between a 43", 55", or 65" screen, embedded with Sky's TV tech to deliver Sky channels and services directly to the set.

 Sky’s TV-on-the-go service lets you watch live and catch-up TV on your smartphone, tablet or PC, as well as on your games console.